Operations | Ugandan NGO Board | UK Trustees

 After working all his professional life in the charity sector in London, Andy moved to Uganda in 2015 to help establish the Uganda Marathon Foundation.
 After seeing the negative impact of plastic waste in Uganda, he started to research possible solutions and connect with industry players before establishing Masaka Recycling Initiative, which over just two years, grew into Eco Brixs.
 Prior to life in Uganda, Andy worked at management level for 5 years with London Cyrenians and graduated with BA Hons from Winchester University.

 Gee moved to Uganda in 2015 to head Opportunity Africa, a philanthropic organisation focused on sustainable development through education and enterprise.
 With a love for Uganda and a strong belief in enterprise, she went onto establish Grass Roots Cafe and Deli before Eco Brixs.
-Prior to life in Uganda, Gee worked in the Investment industry for 5 years where she was responsible for developing relationships with institutional investors for Blackstone and Revcap.
+Alongside Eco Brixs, Gee is Head of ESG (Environmental, Social, Governance) for Revcap, a European real estate investment firm.
 Gee graduated with 1st Class Honours in Law from Leeds University and holds the CFA in ESG Investing.

 Ugandan NGO Board